ParadoxZero/paradoxOS/README.md

 # ParadoxOS
-Unix unlike operating system.
+This is an hobbyist Operating System Project currently in very early stage.
+The design has not been finalized yet, hence no formal design docs is available.

-This is an hobbyst Operating System Project.
+At the moment, the aim is to initialize the kernel properly to utilize modern system features.

 ## Tools